ncurfman/spot_service_test/README.md

 # Localization Data Service Test

-This code writes Spot's positional data to a .csv every time the client code is running when the service runs.
+This code writes Spot's positional data to a .csv every time the client code is run when the service is running.

 Open a terminal and define 3 system variables: